SNAP Benefits in Maryland: How to Apply and Qualify

 SHARE

-If you're a low-income Maryland resident, the Supplemental Nutrition Assistance Program (SNAP) can help you buy groceries.
-It provides monthly benefits to help you put food on the table.
+The Supplemental Nutrition Assistance Program (SNAP) helps you buy healthy food.
+If you are a low-income individual or family in Maryland, these benefits can help you put food on the table.

 SNAP Income Limits and Benefit Amounts in Maryland